wrv/md4c/README.md

 * Enable `MD_ASSERT()` unconditionally and add assertions to catch some known memory safety bugs reported upstream that have not been resolved.
 Primarily these are assertions on almost all subtractions looking for negative values, which then overflow into large unsigned values.
+* Remove integer narrowing and sign conversion warnings by asserting the conversions do not lose data and then casting.

 # MD4C Readme